williamthing/Roguelike/README.md

 Modified by Brandon Myers 3/5/2015 under terms of GPL v3.

 Modified by William Thing 3/10/2015 under terms of GPL v3.

-	* added some more features such as classes of monsters (BabyMonster, etc)		Made some fixes in some lines of code such as in r.game
+* added some more features such as classes of monsters
+* Made some fixes in some lines of code such as in r.game